Onset

 - Project Manager at ImageX for Onset project

 Each ImageX project kicks off with a Discovery phase.
-In the case of Onset, discovery was quite lengthy and ended up being quite robust, as the project was a large undertaking.
+In the case of Onset, discovery was lengthy and robust, as the project was a large undertaking.

 As the lead UI designer on the project, I guided the client through collaborative sessions to gain a holistic understanding of their brand goals for the project.